 Light scratches and swirl marks are chiefly caused by poor wash techniques, with the most obvious being using automated car washes.
 These utilise large brushes which often hold grit and grime through tackling multiple vehicles and basically whip the defects right into your paintwork.
 You can never be sure that these are clean to start with because, when you think about it, the majority of people use ACWs when their vehicle is extremely dirty.
 So it stands to reason that the wash media will pick up some seriously heavy soiling.
 Worse still, all it takes is the tiniest piece of grit to inflict swirls.

 Even hand washing without using safe techniques will inevitably damage paintwork.
-Dragging contaminants across the surface with a mitt or sponge is a sure-fire way to inflict swirls, and so is washing with a single shampoo bucket where you don't have a separate bucket of fresh water to clean out your mitt after every pass.
-Even premature contact washing in small circular motions can inflict swirling, and all this is the reason why it's vital to wash correctly, not just before you polish, but even more crucially on maintenance washes.
+Dragging contaminants across the surface with awash mitt or sponge is a sure-fire way to inflict swirls, and so is washing with a single car shampoo bucket where you don't have a separate bucket of fresh water to clean out your mitt after every pass.
+Even premature contact washing in small circular motions can inflict swirling, and all this is the reason why it's vital to wash correctly, not just before using a car polish, but even more crucially on maintenance washes.
 The short of it is that prevention is better than cure, and without mastering the wash stage there's simply no point in polishing your vehicle to remove swirls - after just a couple of washes, you can guarantee they'll be back!

 So, what's the perfect "safe' wash on paintwork?
 Well, it's a two-pronged approach of using the correct techniques and products.
 After all, a best-case scenario is never having swirl marks in the first place and not having to polish at all.